christophercrouzet/revl/README.rst

    :alt: License

-Revl is a library that helps to benchmark code for `Autodesk Maya`_.
+Revl is a Python library that helps to benchmark code for `Autodesk Maya`_.

 Upon writing a piece of code for Maya, it might be interesting to know how it performs under different conditions, such as within scenes that are large or